-I posted a previous article about ways to protect Web Services and protect REST APIS and got contacted to help with an inquiry around how an API Gateway could help mitigate a recent attack that occurred.
+I posted a previous article about the ways to protect Web Services and protect REST APIs and got contacted to help with an inquiry around how an API Gateway could help mitigate a recent attack that occurred.
 You will read below a real-life example of API attack prevention.

-The situation got described to me as this:
+The situation got described to me like this:

 “The company provides an app for trading (stock papers) and is receiving data thru an API.
 The hacker obtained user and passwords probably using phishing and reverse engineering to capture/rebuild specific payload structures to falsify operations.”

-So how can enterprises develop an API attack prevention strategy for such king of scenario?
+So how can enterprises develop an API attack prevention strategy for such kind of scenario?

-In first place it needs proper monitoring to get detected which seemed to be the case here.
+In the first place, it needs proper monitoring to get detected which seemed to be the case here.
 It’s also interesting that in this scenario it was not a general issue of the implementation or mistake, it was caused by a higher level of effort to gain access to credentials.
 This can be seen quite often if the value of the data or action is high.
-Intellectual property, any kind of financial transaction (stock papers, payments etc.) are interesting here.
+Intellectual property, any kind of financial transaction (stock papers, payments, etc.) are interesting here.

 Some people might say, ah you need to encrypt the traffic to stop this kind of attack.
 The point is that this has to be implemented the right way on the client side too.
 If the attacker got access to login information, it’s likely that he would be able to gain access to additional things like Certs and Keys in order to be able to decrypt the payload.